jxareas/oracle-ai-vector-search/02-oracle-ai-vector-search-deep-dive/04_rag_oci_gen_ai_python/04_rag_oci_gen_ai_python.md

 ## Oracle AI Vector Search & OCI Generative AI Service (using python)

-Here are the typical steps for a full RAG pipeline using Oracle AI Vector Search with python and OCI Generative AI Service:
+Here are the typical steps for a full RAG pipeline using Oracle AI Vector Search with Python and OCI Generative AI Service:

 1. Load the document.